 In 1978, Congress passed the Natural Gas Policy Act (NGPA), which deregulated the wellhead price of natural gas.
 A competitive wellhead market began to develop in the early 1980s, including a spot market in (wholesale) natural gas.
 But that market soon came under pressure because many local distribution companies, having arranged low-cost gas purchases directly from gas producers in the spot market, found that interstate pipelines denied them capacity for transporting their independently procured gas.
 In 1986, the FERC addressed these transportation problems through Order 436, which required interstate pipelines to transport gas to customer companies on a first-come, first-served basis, to the extent that each pipeline had the capacity.
 Order 436 also imposed rate conditions designed to provide an economic incentive for pipelines to become open-access operators and transport as much gas as possible.

 Natural gas markets began to become more efficient.
-Nevertheless, the pipeline companies nevertheless retained a considerable grip on them through the late 1980s and early 1990s for reasons that were thought to be related to their ability to bundle transportation, storage, and other services.
+Nevertheless, the pipeline companies retained a considerable grip on them through the late 1980s and early 1990s for reasons that were thought to be related to their ability to bundle transportation, storage, and other services.
 In April 1992, the FERC issued its landmark Order 636.
 In order to level the playing field, Order 636 mandated that pipeline companies ‘unbundle’ their services (of which 16 were distinguished).
 In other words, a pipeline had to offer and price separately any service it provided to utilities and to other end users—be it gas sales, transportation, or storage.
 Once unbundled, services could be offered by any number of competitors and be priced separately, increasing customer companies’ ability to shop for the best price.
 The FERC order also split off pipelines’ merchant function: pipelines could no longer sell natural gas directly to customer companies.
 Such sales were conducted in affiliates separated by regulatory restrictions on the exchange of information and the granting of preferential access to transmission services.

 While natural gas deregulation in the United States was effectively spread out between 1978 and 1992, its effects, after forty years of a cozy regulatory structure, were cataclysmic.
 Enron was born at the midpoint of this stormy 15-year deregulatory period, in 1985, as the product of a takeover of one leading gas pipeline company, Houston Natural Gas (HNG), by another, Omaha-based InterNorth, for $2.6 billion.
 The merger created “the largest gas pipeline system in the United States, from border to border, coast to coast,” albeit one primarily focused on transporting gas from Texas to the upper Midwest.
 The company changed its name to Enron in 1986 and consolidated its headquarters in Houston, where HNG chairman Kenneth L. Lay took over as CEO with the vision of making Enron North America’s premier integrated natural gas company.